smartcontractkit/external-adapters-js/packages/sources/tradingeconomics/README.md

 This document was generated automatically.
 Please see [README Generator](../../scripts#readme-generator) for more info.

+## Known Issues

+### CACHE_MAX_AGE interaction with Heartbeat messages

+If `CACHE_MAX_AGE` is set below a current heartbeat interval (45000ms), the extended cache TTL feature for out-of-market-hours that relies on heartbeats will not work.

 ## Environment Variables

 | Required? |       Name        |                      Description                      |  Type   | Options |                  Default                   |